 EORI number – a European Union registration and identification number for businesses that undertake the import or export of goods into or out of the EU.

-EXW (Ex Works) – rule for any mode of transport defined by Incoterms 2010.
+EXW (Ex Works) – Incoterms rule for any mode of transport.
 The seller makes the goods available at their premises or at another named place.
-The buyer covers the costs and assumes all risk for bringing the goods to their final destination.
+The buyer covers the costs and bears all risks for bringing the goods to their final destination.

-FAS (Free Alongside Ship) – rule for sea and inland waterway transport defined by Incoterms 2010.
+FAS (Free Alongside Ship) – Incoterms rule for sea and inland waterway transport.
 The seller delivers the goods at the named port of shipment.
 The buyer bears all costs and risks from that moment.

-FCA (Free Carrier) – rule for any mode of transport defined by Incoterms 2010.
-The seller delivers the goods to a carrier nominated by the buyer.
-The buyer covers all the costs of transit.
+FCA (Free Carrier) – Incoterms rule for any mode of transport.
+The seller bears the costs of export clearance and delivering and handing over the goods to a carrier.
+The buyer covers all the transit costs.

 FCL (Full Container Load) – a term used in international sea freight transportation that means all goods in the container are owned by one party.

-FOB (Free on Board) – rule for sea and inland waterway transport defined by Incoterms 2010.
+FOB (Free on Board) – Incoterms rule for sea and inland waterway transport.
 The seller bears all costs and risks up to the point the goods are loaded on board the vessel.
 The buyer covers the latter costs of transit.

 Global Sources – one of the largest B2B platforms in China.